Spine pain and Vertebral arthropathy

 Facet joint arthropathy

-There is between each vertebra and the other a joint called the facet joints, and in many patients, there is inflammation in these joints resulting in pain on both sides of the spine as shown in the drawing
+The joints between the vertebrae called the facet joints, and in many patients, there is inflammation in these joints resulting in pain on both sides of the spine.

-When inflammation occurs in the joints of the vertebrae, a heating frequency is applied to the nerves feeding the vertebral joints
+When inflammation occurs in the joints of the vertebrae, radio frequency is applied to the nerves feeding these vertebral joints

-In the event of an internal herniated disc or a rupture of the outer layer of the cartilage, a continuous heat frequency is applied to the outer layer of the cartilage using interventional radiology, which allows complete vision throughout the operation (Biacuplasty).
+In the event of an internal herniated disc or a rupture of the outer layer of the cartilage, a continuous heat frequency is applied to the outer layer of the cartilage using interventional radiology, which allows complete vision throughout the operation.

 Inflammation of the spine with sacroiliac joint arthropathy